 Who To Follow?

 Dozens of A-list celebrities and big brands have flocked to the app in recent months to share their stories, funny videos, and awesome behind the scenes footage.
+This is a great social media marketing tactic that can attract new and young potential customers.
 Here’s a round up of our top 10 favorite Snapchatters to follow:

 Wix: @wix.com – Sure, we’re bias, but we happen to think that this account is a must-follow :)